aweymo-ui/python_obsidian/content/2_starting.md

 ## Obsidian

 **To create an Obsidian account**, you will first need to [download the application](https://obsidian.md/download){:target="_blank" rel="noopener"} which is supported in Windows, Mac, Linux, IOS and Android.
-As I mentioned, Obsidian does have a paid Sync and Publish features but you don’t need either for this workflow.
-Instead, create a vault simply by creating a folder in a cloud based storage such as OneDrive or Google Drive, `Open Vault` in Obsidian and select that folder.
+As I mentioned, Obsidian does have paid Sync and Publish features but you don’t need either for this workflow.
+Instead, create a vault simply by creating a folder in cloud based storage such as OneDrive or Google Drive, `Open Vault` in Obsidian and select that folder.

 {% include alert.html text="Note that whichever cloud based storage you choose may dictate your accessibility on other devices.
 For example, because I chose my University of Idaho OneDrive for a vault, I cannot access this material on my Android app due to OIT privacy standards but I can access it on all of my various laptop and desktops.
 This works fine for my research needs but you may need to host your vaults on personal cloud storage if you need mobile access to notes." color="light" align="right" %}